 3. Two letters of recommendations -- one from someone who has supervised your clinical work, and a second from a person of your choosing.
 If you don't have letters of recommendation already on file, that is not a problem.
 Letters can be submitted as supplemental documents following an interview.

 We will review your application and call a selected number of candidates for an interview with Drs.
 Blum and Irwin.
-Interviews will be scheduled beginning in October, 2017.
+Interviews will be scheduled as soon as possible.

 If you have any questions about the intern position or the application, please do not hesitate to contact us.